Will this year’s Scarecrow Festival go ahead as planned?

 Can I buy food and drink in Wray?

-- Yes, throughout the festival you can purchase food and drink from several outlets, including the George & Dragon pub, the Bridge House Tearooms, Wray Post Office and the Wray Institute.
+- Yes, throughout the festival you can purchase food and drink from several outlets, including the George & Dragon pub, the Bridge House Tea Rooms, Wray Post Office and Wray Institute.
 You can also buy gifts from Greenfoots Garden Centre and Made in Wray.
+There are plenty of other food outlets at the Wray Fair and you are welcome to bring your own picnics.

 Where is the nearest cashpoint machine?

-- Caton or Bentham – there is no cash point in Wray.
+- Caton or Bentham – there is no cash point in Wray – but Bridge House Tea Rooms will often give cashback

 Where are the nearest toilets?